viamrobotics/docs/docs/components/camera/_index.md

 ---

 A camera component is a source of 2D and/or 3D images.
-You can use the component to configurea webcam, lidar, time-of-flight sensor, or another type of camera.
+You can use the component to configure a webcam, lidar, time-of-flight sensor, or another type of camera.

 The API for camera components allows you to:

 - Request single images or a stream in 2D color, or display z-depth.
   For a 2D image each pixel has a color value and for z-depth each pixel has a uint16 representing depth in mm.

-- Request the next Point Cloud.
+- Request a Point Cloud.
   Each 3D point cloud image consists of a set of coordinates (x,y,z) representing depth in mm.

 Most mobile robots with a camera need at least the following hardware: